debkr/tag_eng/README.md

 reviewing the relevance of articles, web pages, etc. to a particular topic.

 ###Some problems to be ironed out:
-* Program currently takes a text file with punctuation marks already stripped out, punctuation marks and other non-alpha characters currently returned as unique words;
+* Program currently takes a text file with punctuation marks already stripped out, punctuation marks and other non-alpha characters currently returned as parts of unique words which skews the results;
 * Words appearing both singular and plural currently returned as two unique words;
 * Need to add error handling on user input of n (order).

 ###Further improvements to be made:
 * User to specify whether Python/coding reserved words to be counted or excluded.
-Excluded words list for Python reserved words - when I tried (putting them in either single- or double-quotes) it returned a syntax error;
+Excluded words list (commonly-used Python reserved words) is hard-coded but need to add executable code to allow for their exclusion;
 * Add ability to handle files with punctuation marks by stripping them out before splitting and counting words (at user request);
 * Add ability to handle plurals and singulars as one word  (at user request);
 * Add error-handling on user inpout of n (order);